brassica-collective/handbook/content/brassica/handbook/Agreements/multi_site_purchasing.md

 ## Review Conditions

-This agreement will be reviewed in any of the following conditions (whichever comes first):
+This agreement (Version 1.1) will be reviewed in any of the following conditions (whichever comes first):

 -   The collective agrees on a clear vision or mission statement
 -   The collective passes an agreement describing house theming, or who gets to live in each house.